ask/python-github2/README.rst

     Ask Solem (askh@opera.com)
 :Version: 0.4.1

-This is an experimental python library implementing all of the features available in version 2 of the `Github API`_.
+This is a Python library implementing all of the features available in version 2 of the `Github API`_.

-*Note* This software is not finished.
-And is likely to change in the near future.

 See the ``doc/`` directory for installation instructions and usage information.
 If you prefer you can also read the `documentation online`_.